 - Christmas: Saturday, Dec.
 25

 On these days, brick-and-mortar branches will likely be closed.
-(Two notable exceptions among major national banks are TD Bank and PNC Bank, which will operate normally July 5.)
+(One notable exception among major banks is TD Bank, which remains open on some federal holidays, including Columbus Day.)
 If so, in-person services are not available: Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
 ATMs should be accessible.

 Digital banking remains open, however, regardless of what America is celebrating that day.
 You can transact routine banking business via your bank's or credit union's website or app.
 If you have an online account, you can: